 The Mensa Store is the official store for products at the AG.
-If scheduled, the Mensa Marketplace is where you will find arts and crafts for sale by Mensa members.
+Only authorized sales are permitted in the event space.

-Signage at the event must be approved by AG Chairs.
+Signage at the event must be approved by the AG Chair.
 In accordance with hotel policy, nothing may be stapled, tacked, or taped to walls.
-Message boards are available to post notices — this includes general and personal announcements, such as request for meal tickets, roommates.
+Message boards are available to post notices — this includes general and personal announcements, such as requests for meal tickets and roommates.
 The AG Committee reserves the right to remove items considered inappropriate.

 The Mensa Foundation is a funding sponsor of Spark!: three days of structured programming for children ages 4-12 (divided into different age groups).
 It is not childcare; rather, it is an opportunity for youth to engage in activities specific to them.
 For safety and security, there are restrictions on who is allowed inside the Spark! area.
-If you aren’t a minor signed up for Spark! (or the parent/guardian of that child), you will not be allowed into the Spark! area.
+If you aren’t a minor who has been signed up for Spark! (or the parent/guardian of that child), you will not be allowed into the Spark! area.

 Any current or lapsed Mensa member who presents a program at an Annual Gathering is required to pay event registration.
-A nonmember who presents a program at an AG may receive a complimentary non-transferable registration for the day of the presentation; this registration may include one guest.
+An external speaker who presents a program at an AG may receive a complimentary non-transferable registration for the day of the presentation; this registration may include one guest.

 Additionally, tours are subject to cancellation if the tour minimum is not met by the tour deadline.
-If a tour is cancelled due to low registrations prior to the tour cutoff date, registrants will receive a full refund.
+If a tour is canceled due to low registrations prior to the tour cutoff date, registrants will receive a full refund.
 Tour cancellation for low registrations will be determined no fewer than seven days prior to departure.